Batter's eye

 Wrigley Field, before the 2005–2006 remodeling, with juniper-filled batter's eye section visible.

-The batter's eye or batter's eye screen is a solid-colored, usually dark area beyond the center field wall of a baseball stadium, that is the visual backdrop directly in the line of sight of a baseball batter, while facing the pitcher and awaiting a pitch.
+The batter's eye or batter's eye screen is a solid-colored, usually dark area beyond the center field wall of a baseball park, that is the visual backdrop directly in the line of sight of a baseball batter, while facing the pitcher and awaiting a pitch.
 This dark surface allows the batter to see the pitched ball against a sharply contrasted and uncluttered background.
 Its purpose is the safety and hitting success of the batter.
 The use of a batter's background has been standard in baseball since at least the late 19th century.
 The batter's eye performs the same role in baseball as the sight screen does in cricket.